nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is out of range
+The command given is in an invalid format

     * 3a1.
-ContaX shows an error message indicating that the given index is invalid.
+ContaX shows an error message indicating that the given command is of invalid format.

     * Use case resumes at step 2.

 * 3b.
-The given index is of invalid format

-    * 3b1.
-ContaX shows an error message indicating that the given command is of invalid format.

-    * Use case resumes at step 2.

-* 3c.
-The phone tag is specified and the given phone is of incorrect format
+The phone parameter is specified and the given phone is of an incorrect format

     * 3c1.
 ContaX shows an error message indicating that the given phone number is of invalid format.

     * Use case resumes at step 2.

-*  3d.
-The email flag is specified and the given email is of incorrect format
+*  3c.
+The email parameter is specified and the given email is of an incorrect format

     * 3c1.
 ContaX shows an error message indicating that the given email is of invalid format.

     * Use case resumes at step 2.

 *  3e.
-The tag flag is specified and it is not followed by any tag name
+The tag parameter is specified and it is not followed by any tag name

     * 3e1.
 ContaX removes all the person's tags.

     * Use case ends.

-**Use case: Delete a appointment**
+**Use case: Delete an appointment**

 **MSS**